khcarlso/openscoring/README.md

 # openscoring - Simple API for openscoring REST interface

-openscoring is designed to be a simple way to make calls to an openscoring server.
+This openscoring npm module is designed to be a simple way to make calls to an openscoring server.
 For making the `XMLHttpRequest` to openscoring, this module uses the [request](https://www.npmjs.com/package/request) module which supports both HTTP and HTTPS.

 All methods return a `Promise` and should be used as follows: